 Helsinki offers some fantastic day trip options to explore the surrounding region and enjoy the natural beauty of southern Finland.
 Here is a guide to the best day trips from Helsinki:

-2. Porvoo: Porvoo is a charming, historic town located about 45min drive from Helsinki.
+- Porvoo: Porvoo is a charming, historic town located about 45min drive from Helsinki.
 It’s known for its well-preserved wooden houses, the riverside setting, cobblestone streets, and the interesting Porvoo Cathedral.
+You can get there by bus or car.

 HELSINKI ACTIVITIES & TOURS

-1. City Sightseeing Tours: Explore the main attractions of Helsinki, including the Helsinki Cathedral, Senate Square, and the Market Square.
+- Walking Sightseeing Tours: Explore on foot with guided walking tours of the main attractions of Helsinki.
 Guided city tours often provide historical context and interesting facts about the city.

-3. Bike Tours: Explore Helsinki by bike, and choose from guided or self-guided bike tours.
-This allows you to cover more ground and visit places like the Hietaniemi Cemetery, Kiasma Museum, and Market Square.
+- Bike Tours: Explore Helsinki by bike, and choose from guided or self-guided bike tours.
+This allows you to cover more ground and visit places further afield.

-4. Helsinki Archipelago Cruise: Take a boat tour to explore the beautiful Helsinki Archipelago, consisting of numerous islands and islets.
-The archipelago is known for its stunning nature and unique coastal villages.
+- Helsinki Archipelago Cruise: Take a boat tour to explore the beautiful Helsinki Archipelago, consisting of numerous islands and islets.

 More information about excursions & tours in Helsinki can be found here.